 DOCTOR: (backing down) Nothing.

 It’s the sort of tentative approach the show hasn’t seen since Troughton left (was Tom Baker ever tentative?).
-Later, when Hindle flips his lid and starts raving about the menace presented by the trees, the Doctor doesn’t seek to shut him down; instead he perseveres with his gentle approach to understand the man’s psychosis.
+Later, when Hindle flips his lid and starts raving about the menace presented by the trees, the Doctor doesn’t seek to shut him down; instead he perseveres with his gentle approach in an attempt to understand the man’s psychosis.

 HINDLE: Seeds, spores and things.
 Everywhere.
 Getting hold, rooting, thrusting, branching, blocking out the light.